Terenceyuyue/varFEM/README.md

 # MATLAB Programming for Finite Element Methods

+## Intentions

+We shall establish an iFEM-like package or a simplified version with certain extensions, named mFEM toolbox.

 ## Arrangement of the ongoing Toolbox

- We shall establish an iFEM-like package or a simplified version with certain extensions, named mFEM toolbox.

 - The toolbox has two important folders：fem and variational.